richardltc/boxwallet/README.md

 # BoxWallet #

-BoxWallet is a CLI application that makes it very easy to set up and view a CLI wallet and node, by just using the command line on the platform of your choosing, with a single command.
+BoxWallet is a CLI application that makes it very easy to set up and view a CLI wallet and node, by just using the command line on the platform of your choosing, with just a few commands.

 ## What is BoxWallet used for? ###

-* Making the initial installation of a DIVI or PHORE wallet trivial with the single command `./boxwallet install`
+* Making the initial installation of a CLI node or wallet simple by using the commands `./boxwallet coin` and `./boxwallet install`
 * Web enabling your existing wallet.
 * Displaying the staking status of your wallet.
 * Displaying blockchain and master node syncing status